LDGerrits/QuickZone/docs/usage.md

 -- If a player is inside Zone A (Low) and Zone B (High) simultaneously:
 -- 1. highPriority:onEntered() fires for Zone B.
--- 2. lowPriority:onEntered() fires for Zone A.
+-- 2. lowPriority:onExited() fires for Zone A.
 ```

 ### Handling State